 Groats also have the lowest glycemic index (which is beneficial for those that want to manage their blood sugar levels.)
-Don’t even get be started on the fiber and trace mineral content!
+Don't even get me started on the fiber and trace mineral content!
 Groats have got it going on and I highly recommend them for your oatmeal.

 Steel Cut Oats